So, you’ve saved up for your deposit (or got the green light from “Bank of Mum and Dad”) and made the decision to move home in Harrogate.

 In terms of affordability, the most important thing is to be able to prove your income.
 If you are employed this tends to be by way of your last 3 months’ payslips and most recent P60.
 Lenders can take into account regular overtime, commission, shift allowance and bonus.

-If you are Self Employed then you’ll need your Accountant’s help to request your last 2 or 3 years’ SA302 documents from the Revenue and the accompanying tax year overview.
+If you are Self Employed then you’ll need your Accountant’s help to request your tax year overview.

 It’s a good idea to do your homework and write down an estimate of your anticipated outgoings after you move house.
 You can work out an idea of how much the council tax and utility bills will be plus your regular expenditures such as food and drink and demonstrate how much disposable income you have available to pay your mortgage from.